-A clad coin is a coin that has multiple layers of metal in it; most current U.S. clad coins consist of an inner core of pure copper, with outer layers of a silver-colored nickel-copper alloy.
+A clad coin is a coin that has multiple layers of metal in it.
+Most current U.S. clad coins consist of an inner core of pure copper, with outer layers of a nickel-copper alloy that looks like silver.
 Examples of this type of clad coin are the U.S. Quarter and Half Dollar.
 The "golden dollar" coins, including the Sacagawea Dollar and the Presidential Dollars, are also clad.
-They have a pure copper core with clad layers made from a zinc, manganese, and nickel combination.
+They have a pure copper core with outer clad layers made from an alloy of copper, zinc, manganese, and nickel combination.

-Clad coins are different than bimetallic coins.
-While clad coins have a different metal sandwiched in between two or more layers, bimetallic coins use two or more different metals but are positioned in the coin differently.
-For example, the two dollar Canadian coin (1996-2011) has an outer ring of 99% nickel and an inner core of aluminum bronze (92% Cu, 6% Al, 2% Ni).
+Clad coins are different than bi-metallic coins.
+While clad coins have a different metal sandwiched in between two or more layers, bi-metallic coins use two or more different metals but are positioned in the coin differently.
+For example, the two dollars Canadian coin (1996-date) has an outer ring of 99% nickel and an inner core of aluminum bronze (92% Cu, 6% Al, 2% Ni).

 History of Clad Coinage in the United States

 Throughout the history of United States coinage, there have been times when the intrinsic value of the metal began to exceed the face value of the coin.
 One of the most prominent examples was the introduction of the small cent in 1856.
 Because of the rising cost of copper, the United States Mint was forced to reduce the weight of copper pennies from 10.886 grams of pure copper to 4.670 grams of a copper alloy.
 If they did not, people would remove the large cents from circulation and melt them for their copper value.
 This would have caused a coin shortage of small change in the United States.

 It was not only copper coins that felt the pressure of external market forces.
 In the mid-1800s, silver coins also experienced a reduction in weight to discourage people from melting coins for their silver content.
 The same market forces led to a complete overhaul of silver coinage in the United States in the mid-1960s.